Prosecutes and defends a range of serious crime with particular expertise in art crime

 Racheal is building a strong practice in the interrelated fields of financial crime and regulation.

-Racheal appears daily for both the Prosecution and Defence in the Magistrates’, Youth and Crown Courts.
+Racheal appears for both the Prosecution and Defence in the Magistrates’, Youth and Crown Courts.
 She has acted for defendants charged with a range of offences involving: violence, dishonesty, drugs, public disorder, trade mark infringement, trading standards and motoring offences.

 Racheal has previously been instructed as a junior in the Grenfell inquiry.